 Macrinus (217 - 218)Not a member of the Severan dynasty.
-First non-politician to become an emperor, he killed Caracalla before the other way round would've happened.
+The first emperor not to come from the senatorial class, he killed Caracalla before the other way round would've happened.
 Didn't last long before Severus' family took back the throne.

 Elagabalus (218 - 222)Caracalla's cousin.
 A flamboyant Camp Gay teenager, at a time when Straight Gay or Bi the Way was the norm (some even claim him to be a Transsexual), he was so flamboyant that it led to extreme disapproval and his early demise.

 Alexander Severus (222 - 235)Another cousin of Caracalla and Elagabalus.
 Did his best, but was very dominated by his mother.
+Was murdered by his soldiers after trying to negotiate with the German tribes as opposed to fighting them on the battlefield.
 "The Soldier Emperors"

 Maximinus Thrax (235 - 238)The first of the so-called "Soldier Emperors", and also the first ruler who never set a foot into Rome.
 Started as a common barbarian soldier from Thrace, and never learned Latin properly.
 Also known by the nickname "Cyclops" because of his freakish size.